-American High School students can sign up to take European School buses to and from campus on regular school days.
+American High School students are entitled to sign up to take European School buses to and from campus on regular school days.
 Busses leave from the European School campus at 5pm every day.

-Students interested in riding the bus must inform their homeroom teachers during the first week of school, provide their address and pay the bus fee.
+Students interested in riding the bus must inform their homeroom teachers during the first week of school and provide their address.
 Students will then be informed of which bus route they are assigned to and what time they must meet the bus in the morning.
 Students who join AHS after the start of the semester, or move during the middle of the semester can sign up for the bus or switch routes if they live on or near one of the routes, pending availability.